-Ask to see their membership ID; it provides some assurance.
+Ask to see their membership ID; it’s some assurance.

-Do you keep your skills up to date through continuing education?
+Do you keep your skills up-to-date through continuing education?

 An inspector’s interest in continuing education shows a genuine commitment to performing at the highest level.
 It’s especially important with older homes or homes with unique elements.